 - California ID card or REAL ID card

 - Any official document that includes name and date of birth, for example, school record

 For more information, call Beach Cities Health District’s School Well-Being Line for School Families at 310-374-3426, and press option 2.
 Hours are Monday - Thursday: 8 am - 4 pm and Friday: 8 am - 12 pm.

-With the expansion of COVID-19 vaccine eligibility to everyone 12 and older, Beach Cities Health District (BCHD) continues to partner with the Los Angeles County Department of Public Health and school partners in the South Bay Consortium for School Vaccines to vaccinate the school community.
-Hermosa Beach City School District, Manhattan Beach Unified School District and Redondo Beach Unified School District are communicating with their families to coordinate vaccination at BCHD closed clinics for students ages 12-18.
-These closed clinics at BCHD’s AdventurePlex (1701 Marine Avenue, Manhattan Beach, CA) and off-site pop-up clinics at school locations are not open to the public.
-School districts have designated clinic days.
+With the expansion of COVID-19 vaccine eligibility to everyone 12 and older, Beach Cities Health District (BCHD) partnered with the Los Angeles County Department of Public Health and select school partners in the South Bay Consortium for School Vaccines to vaccinate the school community.
+More than 6,000 vaccine doses for youth ages 12-18 were administered.

 - Centinela Valley Unified High School District